Oklahoma State vs. Kansas State NCAA Football Odds, Plays and Insights | September 25, 2021

 - These two squads combine to surrender 35.4 points per game, 10.6 fewer than this contest's over/under.

-- The Cowboys and their opponents have scored an average of 54.3 points per game in 2021, 8.3 more than Saturday's total.
+- Cowboys games this season feature an average total of 54.3 points, a number 8.3 points higher than Saturday's over/under.

-- In 2021, games involving the Wildcats have averaged a total of 53.0 points, 7.0 more than the set total in this contest.
+- The 46-point total for this game is 7.0 points below the 53.0 points per game average total in Wildcats games this season.

 Oklahoma State Stats and Trends

-- Oklahoma State has one win against the spread in three games this year.
+- Oklahoma State has one win against the spread in three games this season.

 - The Cowboys have yet to cover the spread this season when favored by 6 points or more.

-- When Oklahoma State churns out more than 280.0 yards, the team is 1-1 against the spread and 3-0 overall.
+- Oklahoma State is 1-1 against the spread and 3-0 overall when the team piles up over 280.0 yards.

-- This year, the Cowboys have five turnovers, one fewer than the Wildcats have takeaways (6).
+- The Cowboys have five giveaways this season, while the Wildcats have six takeaways .

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.